BRZYYYYY/academic-tracker/README.md

 # Academic Tracker

-A responsive web application for students to track their grades and academic performance.
+A websites for students to track their grades and academic performance.

 ## Features